ty-everett/ts-sdk/docs/tutorials/advanced-transaction.md

 ## Conclusion

-You've now mastered advanced transaction construction with the BSV TypeScript SDK's WalletClient.
+You've now mastered advanced transaction construction with the BSV TypeScript SDK's `WalletClient`.
 You can:

 - Create sophisticated multi-input/multi-output transactions
 - Implement robust error handling and retry strategies
 - Optimize transaction patterns for performance
-- Use advanced WalletClient features like baskets, tags, and options
+- Use advanced `WalletClient` features like baskets, tags, and options
 - Handle complex scenarios like transaction chaining and batch processing

 These techniques enable you to build production-ready applications that efficiently manage Bitcoin transactions while maintaining reliability and performance.